What is a non-profit organization?

 Do we have to publish our intent to incorporate?

 Currently, only three states require that organizations publish their intent to incorporate; Arizona, Georgia, and Pennsylvania.
 The exact rules and fees vary by state.
 Your KNPUSA consultant will advise you of the specific requirements and costs for your state and locality.
-Please note that publication fees are not included in any of our package prices.
+Please note that publication services and fees are not included in any of our packages.

 Can a nonprofit corporation make a profit?

 Yes.
 A nonprofit corporation can take in more money than it spends.
 It can use the tax free profits for its own operating expenses including salaries.
 What a nonprofit corporation cannot do is distribute any profits to officers, directors or employees.

 Tax Exempt Questions